Evonne Goolagong Cawley career statistics: Singles: 18 finals (7 titles, 11 runners-up)

-Women's doubles: 6 finals (5 titles, 1 runner-up)
+Doubles: 6 finals (5 titles, 1 runner-up)

 Note: The shared women's doubles title at the Australian Open in 1977 (December) isn't traditionally counted in Goolagong's win total because the finals were never played.

-Otherwise, she would have 14 Grand Slam titles, 6 Grand Slam women's doubles titles, and 7 Grand Slam women's doubles finals.
+Evonne Cawley is occasionally credited incorrectly with winning the 1977 Ladies Doubles event at Wimbledon, due to the confusion regarding the married name of her compatriot Helen Gourlay who in fact took the trophy.
+Both women were listed in tournaments as Mrs. R. Cawley (Goolagong was Mrs. R.A.Cawley and Gourlay Mrs. R.L.Cawley).
+Goolagong Cawley did not participate at Wimbledon 1977.